prateekagrawal27/Pandemic-Help-Portal/README.md

-# Pandemic-Book
+# Pandemic Help Portal
-A social media application specially design for resources availability in a particular city during covid situation.
+A Dynamic web application specially designed to allow users to post about resources availability/requirement during pandemic.
+Users filter the posts by their city, or based on availability or requirement of resource.